The Monitor

 A ranked list of users who spent over $20 in the Analytics Explorer.

-For further insight into your user base, you can also access User Segments to view breakdowns of your visitors by various metadata.
+For further insight into your user base, you can also access the Segments feature to view breakdowns of your visitors by various metadata.
 You can define segments based on existing data from Product Analytics or quickly pull in contextual data about your users—such as their account type or industry—from third-party sources.
 You can then use these segments in other Product Analytics features, such as the Analytics Explorer and User Journeys, to quickly surface information related to key groups of users.
 For example, you can create a segment for users in your loyalty program, then use the Analytics Explorer to identify where these users are located.
+If, while doing so, you identify any individual users you’d like to learn more about, you can pivot to User Profiles to view their recent activity.

 A list of user segments for an app.